 How you prepare

-Your health care provider will evaluate your overall health and do a pelvic exam before inserting the contraceptive implant.
+Your health care provider will evaluate your overall health before inserting the contraceptive implant.
 He or she will determine the appropriate timing for the insertion of the implant based on your menstrual cycle and your previous birth control method.
 You may need to take a pregnancy test and use a nonhormonal backup method of contraception for one week.

 A backup method of contraception may not be necessary if you previously:

-- Used no contraception and have Nexplanon inserted during the first five days of your menstrual cycle, even if you're still bleeding
+- Used no contraception and have the contraceptive implant inserted during the first five days of your menstrual cycle, even if you're still bleeding

-- Used combination birth control pills, a vaginal ring (NuvaRing) or a patch (Ortho Evra) for birth control and have Nexplanon inserted within seven days of the start of your hormone-free period
+- Used combination birth control pills, a vaginal ring or a patch for birth control and have the contraceptive implant inserted within seven days of the start of your hormone-free period

-- Used the minipill and have Nexplanon inserted while taking active pills
+- Used the minipill and have the contraceptive implant inserted while taking active pills

-- Used a contraceptive injection (Depo-Provera) and have Nexplanon inserted the day your next injection is due
+- Used a contraceptive injection and have the contraceptive implant inserted the day your next injection is due

-- Used Implanon or an intrauterine device (IUD) and have Nexplanon inserted the day your previous device is removed
+- Used another contraceptive implant or an intrauterine device (IUD) and have the etonogestrel implant (Nexplanon) inserted the day your previous device is removed

 What you can expect

-Nexplanon insertion is typically done in a health care provider's office.
+You can have a contraceptive implant inserted during a visit to your health care provider's office.
 The actual procedure takes just a minute or so, though preparation will take a bit longer.

 During the procedure

 You'll lie on your back with the arm that will receive the implant bent at the elbow and positioned near your head.
 Your health care provider will locate a groove between the biceps and triceps muscles on the inner side of your upper arm.
-He or she will inject a local anesthetic and then use an applicator to insert the device just beneath your skin, above your large blood vessels and nerves.
-Inserting the device too deeply will make removal difficult.
+He or she will inject a local anesthetic and then use an applicator to insert the device just beneath your skin.
+Inserting the device too deeply makes removal difficult.

 After the procedure

-Your health care provider will feel your arm to confirm the presence of Nexplanon and have you do the same.
+Your health care provider will feel your arm to confirm the presence of the implant and have you do the same.
 If necessary, he or she may also use an ultrasound or X-ray to confirm that the device has been inserted.